Wits Sterkfontein Caves

 You walk on an elevated walkway, with a number of information boards, explaining, for example, the landscape and excavations.

-Back in the Visitors Centre, there is a restaurant that serves surprisingly reasonable meals and makes a very good cappucino!
+Back in the Visitors Centre, there is a restaurant (This is presently closed!) that serves surprisingly reasonable meals and makes a very good cappucino!

 Hyperlink from Sterkfontein Caves to Maropeng